sheffieldhackspace/balancing-bot/Arduino/README.md

 #

+Upload **ember/ember.ino** to the Nano.
 Open up the arduino serial monitor and set the baud rate to 38400.
 With the motors and batteries disconnected, insert the usb cable and hold the pcb upright and you should see the pitch values being output to the serial monitor.

 You can then comment out **Serial.println(CFilteredlAngleY)** once this test is completed.